-This fresh, delicious, and super healthy Fiesta Chopped Salad (or is it salsa?) works as a light lunch, side dish, appetizer, or snack anytime.
-Make this on the weekend and eat on it throughout the week.
-Eat on its own or scoop it with tortilla chips or crackers.
+This fresh, delicious, and super healthy Fiesta Chopped Salad works as a light lunch, side dish, appetizer, or snack anytime.
+Eat on it throughout the week on its own or scoop it with tortilla chips or crackers.

-(Note: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
-Read our full disclosure policy here.)
+We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+Read our full disclosure policy here.

-Yes, I realize that Polly has already posted a similar recipe called Texas Cowboy Caviar on Thriving Home.
-But, I wanted one that brought lime juice to the front and center and used all kinds of colors and vegetables.
+We already have a similar recipe called Texas Cowboy Caviar, which you should definitely check out.
+But, for this salad, I wanted the lime flavor to be front and center, plus I wanted to use all kinds of colorful vegetables to make it pop visually.
 I also needed some black-eyed peas in there for our friend’s New Year’s Eve party that I was taking it to.

-Now, this isn’t a difficult recipe but be prepared to chop, chop, chop.
+This isn’t a difficult recipe to make, but be prepared to chop, chop, chop.
 I got a new chef’s knife for Christmas that I’ve been waiting my whole life for (I didn’t know I was, but I was).
 It makes chopping vegetable after vegetable a delightful task as it quickly slices and dices anything in its way.

 America’s Test Kitchen, my go-to source for unbiased ratings and reviews of cookware and kitchen equipment, highly recommends this particular knife.
-The best news is that it’s only about $35 on Amazon right now!
-I tell everyone to get it and to get rid of their other knives.
+The best news is that it’s very affordable on Amazon!
+I tell everyone to get it.

 This fresh, delicious, and super healthy salad (or is it salsa?) works as a light lunch, side dish, appetizer, or snack anytime.
 Make this on the weekend and eat on it throughout the week.
 Eat on its own or scoop it with tortilla chips or crackers.